Bashar Momin

-Bashar Momin (بشر مومن) is a 2014 Pakistani television series directed by Ali Raza Usama, written by Zanjabeel Asim and produced by Asif Raza Mir and Babar Javed under the production company A&B Entertainment.
-It stars Faysal Qureshi, Sami Khan, Jinaan Hussain and Ushna Shah as leads.
+Bashar Momin (بشر مومن) is a 2014 Pakistani television series directed by Ali Raza Usama, written by Zanjabeel Asim Shah, and produced by Asif Raza Mir and Babar Javed under the production company A&B Entertainment.
+It stars Faysal Qureshi, Sami Khan, Maheen Rizvi, Jinaan Hussain, and Ushna Shah as leads.

-Bashar Momin is one of the most expensive drama ever made in Pakistan.
-It has been categorized in several genres due to its themes of jealousy, love, hatred, romance and suspense.
-The drama first aired on Geo Entertainment on 14 March 2014, and ended on 8 November 2014.
-Due to its immense popularity, it aired in India on Zindagi under the title Aks.
+Bashar Momin is one of the most expensive dramas ever made in Pakistan.
+It has been categorized in several genres due to its themes of jealousy, love, hatred, romance, and suspense.
+The drama first aired on Geo Entertainment on 14 March 2014 and ended on 8 November 2014.
+Due to its popularity, it also aired in India on Zindagi under the title Aks.

 Series overview

 Rudaba is engaged to her father's best friend's son, Buland Bakhtiar, but is unhappy because she thinks she will not like him.
-Her brother, Adil, is married to Saira, who is a clever and manipulating woman.
+Her brother, Adil, is married to Saira, who is a clever and manipulative woman.
 Saira is the sister of Bashar Momin, a rich money launderer who loves his sisters and wants them to be happy at any cost.
 He is looking for a suitable match for his little sister, Tayyaba, whose two engagements have been ruined by his bad reputation.

-Rudaba's father and future father-in-law die in a street robbing accident.
+Rudaba's father and future father-in-law died in a street robbery accident.
 Adil has no way to contact Buland and carries out the burial.
 Rudaba, left alone, is forced to live with her brother despite her reluctance.
 In Adil's home, Saira tries to keep Adil apart from Rudaba.

-Meanwhile, 90 crore of Bashar's money is threatened which is stored in Adil's account.
+Meanwhile, 90 crores of Bashar's money is at stake, which is stored in Adil's account.
 Adil and Saira go to America to save the money, and Rudaba now has to live in Bashar's house.
 She must also take care of Pareezay, Adil's daughter.
 Bashar scolds Rudaba often, but he eventually falls for her.

-Buland, worried that his father has not been receiving his calls, returns to Pakistan.
+Buland, worried that his father has not been responding to his calls, returns to Pakistan.
 He learns that his father has died.
 He meets Rudaba, who falls in love with him.
 Buland also turns out to be Tayyaba's college fellow.
 Bashar, now in love with Rudaba, does not like Buland's and Rudaba's meetings.
 When Tayyaba mentions that Buland is a good person to Bashar, he, now in love with Rudaba, decides to separate Buland from Rudaba, for Tayyaba.
-He gets close to Rudaba, who considers him "bhai", to create misunderstanding between them.
+He gets close to Rudaba, who considers him "bhai", to create misunderstandings between them.
 Buland, feeling sick of Rudaba's closeness to Bashar, ignores Rudaba.
 Rudaba realizes Bashar's intentions and clears the misunderstandings between her and Buland.

-When Bashar knows Buland is meeting Rudaba, he comes out of Rudaba's bathroom unexpectedly to Rudaba in the presence of Buland.
+When Bashar knows Buland is meeting Rudaba, he comes out of Rudaba's bathroom unexpectedly to find Rudaba in the presence of Buland.
 Later, when Buland meets Rudaba, he turns off the power supply, and Rudaba accidentally says what she planned to say to Buland.
 Buland is heartbroken and returns to America.
-Soon Adil returns and Rudaba returns to his home.
+Soon Adil returns, and Rudaba returns to his home.
 Bashar tells Adil that he wants to marry Rudaba.